Kauto/animationvideo/README.md

 ## Engine

-The Engine is the foundation of Animationvideo that runs the system.
+The Engine is the foundation of AnimationVideo that runs the system.
 It's a class that needs to be instantiated with `new`.
 The parameter is an object or a canvas.

 ```js
 import Engine from 'animationvideo/Engine.mjs'